Additional Book Information

 by Jack Spicer, preface by Peter Gizzi

-“Frankly I was quite surprised when Mr. Spicer asked me to write the introduction to this volume,” writes the long-dead Spanish poet at the start of After Lorca, Jack Spicer’s first book and one that, since it first appeared in 1957, has continued to exert an immense influence on poetry in America and throughout the world.
+“Frankly I was quite surprised when Mr. Spicer asked me to write an introduction to this volume,” writes the dead Federico García Lorca at the start of After Lorca, Spicer’s first book and one that, since it originally appeared in 1957, has exerted a powerful influence on poetry in America and abroad.
 “It must be made clear at the start that these poems are not translations,” Lorca continues.
-“In even the most literal of them, Mr. Spicer seems to derive pleasure in inserting or substituting one or two words which completely change the mood and often the meaning of the poem as I have written it.
-More often he takes one of my poems and adjoins to half of it another of his own, giving an effect rather like an unwilling centaur.
+“In even the most literal of them Mr. Spicer seems to derive pleasure in inserting or substituting one or two words which completely change the mood and often the meaning of the poem as I had written it.
+More often he takes one of my poems and adjoins to half of it another of his own, giving rather the effect of an unwilling centaur.
 (Modesty forbids me to speculate which end of the animal is mine.)
 Finally there are an almost equal number of poems that I did not write at all (one supposes that they must be his).”
 What so puzzles Lorca continues to delight and inspire readers of poetry today.

 Through parody and pastiche he exploded every form he touched.